coji/zodix/readme.md

 ## Highlights

+- **Full Zod v3 and v4 compatibility** - Works seamlessly with both versions
-- Significantly reduce Remix action/loader bloat
+- Significantly reduce React Router action/loader bloat
 - Avoid the oddities of FormData and URLSearchParams
-- Tiny with no external dependencies ([Less than 1kb gzipped](https://bundlephobia.com/package/zodix))
+- Tiny with no external dependencies ([Less than 1kb gzipped](https://bundlephobia.com/package/@coji/zodix))
 - Use existing Zod schemas, or write them on the fly
 - Custom Zod schemas for stringified numbers, booleans, and checkboxes
-- Throw errors meant for Remix CatchBoundary by default
+- Throw errors meant for React Router error boundaries by default
 - Supports non-throwing parsing for custom validation/errors
-- Works with all Remix runtimes (Node, Deno, Vercel, Cloudflare, etc)
+- Works with all React Router runtimes (Node, Deno, Vercel, Cloudflare, etc)
 - Full [unit test coverage](/src)

 ## Setup